sj-piano/bitcoin_toolset_python3/README.md

 A pure Python 3 toolset for various Bitcoin operations.

 Capabilities:
 - Derive an address from a private key.
 - Create and sign a transaction.
 - Verify a signed transaction.
-- Decode a signed transaction into JSON for manual checks.
+- Decode a signed transaction into JSON for manual & automated checks before broadcast.
 - Sign & verify arbitrary data using a private key.